dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-10-data-preprocessing.md

 ### Preprocessing: math transforms

-Another way to deal with outliers are special math transforms.
+Another way to deal with outliers is to use special math transforms.
 We can use different math functions to transform the data:

 * sigmoid function
 * logit function